Skip to main content

 signer_match.signer_operatorstring | nullOperator the signer wallet resolves to. null if unlinked.

 signer_match.linked_walletsstring[]Same-operator linked wallets the agent could re-sign from to satisfy the claim.
-Mirrors the top-level linked_wallets deny-guard — omitted on deny verdicts.
+Omitted when the list is empty (the deny-guard zeroes the list under a top-level deny, but it’s also omitted for any non-mismatch verdict).

 signer_match.agent_instructionsstringJSON-encoded {action, steps, user_message} envelope for SDK denial bodies.
 Spread verbatim into the gate’s 403 response.